yj-jang-98/QQS3C/README.md

 ---

 ## Implementation direction
 The code was implemented through data communication with the Quanser API via TCP/IP in order to use Microsoft's SEAL, a C++ based homomorphic encryption library that can be operated, lattigo (CDSL) written in Go, and openFHE-python that can be run in a Linux environment, since the Quanser hardware API is provided only for Python and runs in a Windows environment.
+(Windows-only version also works)

 ``` mermaid
 graph LR